szeleeteo/szeleeteo.github.io/content/posts/better-python-asyncio-examples-for-beginners.md

 ['A1', 'B2']
 ```

-If the order of the two tasks is reversed, what would be the execution time?
+If the order of task_a and task_b is reversed, the execution time becomes 2 seconds.
+If you understand why this happened, you understand asyncio.

 Replace the blocking sleep issue with any of the following and you might discover problems you never knew existed.
 1. file read/write operations